canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/gc-source-code-repo.md

 ## Functional and Non-Functional Requirements

-* Accessible to all departments and agencies
+* Accessible to all departments and agencies of the GC
   * Primary source code repository for all departments and agencies
 * Needs 24/7, 365 days support
 * Identity and Access Management integrated to all departments